googlefonts/how-to-hint-variable-fonts/README.md

 With both the Main and Variation windows showing side by side, viewing and editing hints is done in in the Main window, on the default instance of the font.
 The hinting will update live in the Variation window.
 Because hints in a variable font are associated with the default instance and merely follow interpolated CVT’s for other instances, you can only edit hints in the Main window.

 The Variation Window can be used for proofing the hinted results of any available instance in the font.
-Choose from the Display Menu > Variations Instance > Choose Variation, Light Bold, Condensed Light etc. or using keyboard shortcuts, (ctrl + shift + up arrow / down arrow, is a quick and convenient way to toggle throught the available variations in the font)
+Choose from the Display Menu > Variations Instance > Choose Variation, Light Bold, Condensed Light etc. or using keyboard shortcuts, (ctrl + shift + up arrow / down arrow, is a quick and convenient way to toggle through the available variations in the font)

 **(5) Display Options _(Menu > Display > Options or (Ctrl + D))_**